cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I contacted **BIOHM** regarding getting additional information about my sample on 11/15/2021, and they kindly provided an Excel file with some additional information on 11/17/2021.
 They also provided some information on how to improve the quality of the PDF to download, which I then uploaded (after checking *both* boxes for "Headers and Footers" as well as "Background Graphics").

+I recieved my FASTQ files for my **Psomagen** sample on 11/23/2021.

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.